Updated February 2023

 2. How long does training take?

 It's a tie.
 It takes the same amount of time to become a plumber or an electrician.
-Both are regulated by the Ontario College of Trades, and required a fixed number of in-class training hours, and on-the-job instruction (apprenticeship).
+Both are regulated by Skilled Trades Ontario and require a fixed number of in-class training hours and on-the-job instruction (apprenticeship).

 In total, you’re looking at 5 years (around 9,000 hours) of education to become a journeyperson in either trade.
 Luckily, much of that is paid training, while you work as an apprentice!

-See the official training requirements for Electricians: Ontario College of Trades—Electrician (Construction and Maintenance)
+See the official training requirements for electricians: Skilled Trades Ontario--Electrician (Construction and Maintenance)

-See the official training requirements for Plumbers: Ontario College of Trades—Plumber
+See the official training requirements for plumbers: Skilled Trades Ontario--Plumber

 3. Who makes more money?

-This is another tie.
-The Government of Canada data on salaries shows plumbers and electricians make pretty much the same amount in Ontario.
+This is a close one.
+The Government of Canada Job Bank data on salaries shows plumbers and electricians make pretty much the same amount in Ontario.

 If you’re torn between these two trades, it will come down to something more than just money.